seedleap/aws_e2b/README.md

 # aws_e2b

-A CLI to create e2b templates and push base images to AWS ECR for self-hosted e2b.
+A CLI to build e2b templates and push base images to AWS ECR for self-hosted e2b.

 ## Features
-- Create templates via e2b API
+- Build templates via the e2b API
 - Build or select base images (Dockerfile, ECR image, or default image)
 - When building a local Dockerfile, run `docker build` in its directory so `COPY` instructions can access files
-- By default, `docker build` uses `--platform linux/amd64` to restrict the target architecture
+- `docker build` defaults to `--platform linux/amd64` to restrict the architecture
 - Push base images to AWS ECR
 - Report build completion and poll build status